gandlafbtc/cashu-newuser-faq/README.md

 If you want to use this FAQ in https://chatpdf.com, simply drag the cashu-newuser-faq .pdf file to the chatPDF site.

+<b>CAUTION</b>: Use small amounts on all mints.

 <h2>MINTS</h2>

 <b>CAUTION:</b> Choose Mints where you trust or know and trust the operator.
-If you don't trust the mint, use small amounts or immediately redeem tokens or swap tokens to your own mint.
+Use small amounts or immediately redeem tokens or swap tokens to your own mint.

 <h3>Q: Why can't I receive tokens from one mint into another mint or my own mint?</h3>